metacall/gsoc-2023/README.md

 ## Find Us

-The three chats are bridged by Matrix (messages sent from one can be seen from all).
+The three chats are bridged by Matrix (messages sent from one, on the main room/channel, can be seen from all).

 Telegram: